 "Premature attempts to implement this approach could completely destroy public trust and support for genomics research, without any benefit to society," he says.
 Dzemila Sero, a computational imaging researcher at Centrum Wiskunde & Informatics in Amsterdam.

-The idea that you can build something from DNA with the level of detail and precision needed to perform a facial match search is a very serious one.
-But even before that, at present, it's ridiculous.
+The idea that you can build something from DNA with the level of detail and precision needed to perform a facial matching search is a very serious one.
+But even before that, at present, it is ridiculous.

 Almost pseudoscience.
 I will follow the developments of this "face capture" technology to try to understand where it can go.